Ääntäminen

 - A movement up and then down (or vice versa), once or repeatedly.

-- A heavy, sudden, and often noisy, blow or thump.
+- (archaic) A heavy, sudden, and often noisy, blow or thump.

-- Bluster; brag; untruthful boasting; audacious exaggeration; an impudent lie; a bouncer.
+- (archaic) Bluster; brag; untruthful boasting; audacious exaggeration; an impudent lie; a bouncer.

-- (slang, African American Vernacular English) A talent for leaping.
+- (slang, African-American Vernacular, uncountable) A talent for leaping.

 - (intransitive) To change the direction of motion after hitting an obstacle.

-- (transitive) To cause to move quickly up and then down, or vice versa, once or repeatedly.
+- (transitive) To cause to move quickly up and down, or back and forth, once or repeatedly.

-- To leap or spring suddenly or unceremoniously; to bound.
+- (intransitive) To leap or spring suddenly or unceremoniously; to bound.

 - (intransitive, informal, of a cheque/check) To be refused by a bank because it is drawn on insufficient funds.

-- (transitive, informal) To fail to cover (a draft presented against one's account).
+- (transitive, informal) To fail to cover (have sufficient funds for) (a cheque/check drawn on one's account).

 - (intransitive, slang) To leave.

-- (US, slang, dated) To eject violently, as from a room; to discharge unceremoniously, as from employment.
+- (transitive, US, slang, dated) To eject violently, as from a room; to discharge unceremoniously, as from employment.

-- (intransitive, slang, African American Vernacular English) (sometimes employing the preposition with) To have sexual intercourse.
+- (intransitive, slang, African-American Vernacular, sometimes followed by with) To have sexual intercourse.

 - (transitive, air combat) To attack unexpectedly.

-- (intransitive, electronics) To turn power off and back on; to reset
+- (transitive, electronics, computing) To turn power to (a device) off and back on; to reset; to reboot.

-- (intransitive, Internet, of an e-mail message or address) To return undelivered.
+- (ergative, Internet, of an e-mail message) To return undelivered.

 - (intransitive, aviation) To land hard and lift off again due to excess momentum.

-- (archaic) To strike or thump, so as to rebound, or to make a sudden noise; to knock loudly.
+- (archaic) To strike or thump, so as to make a sudden noise upon rebound; to knock loudly.

 Esimerkit